-aah is a security aware framework and its easy to use.
-It was inspired by Apache Shiro security library.
+aah is a security aware framework.
+Enterprise-grade features and easy to use.

 aah takes security very seriously, you’re welcome to do peer review of aah’s 100% open source code to ensure nobody’s aah application is ever compromised or hacked.
 As an application developer you’re responsible for any security breaches.
 I do my best to make sure aah application is as secure as possible.